Iris sibirica: Biochemistry

 2n=28 is the most common listed count.
 This means it is genetically similar to Iris sanguinea and Iris typhifolia.

 Taxonomy

 Iris sibirica is pronounced as EYE-ris sy-BEER-ah-kuh.

 It has the common names of Siberian Iris, or Siberian Flag (mainly in the UK).

 It is known as iris de Sibérie (in French), sibirische Schwertlilie or Wiesen-Schwertlilie (in German) and strandiris (in Swedish).

-It has been around before the 1500s and was first called Iris augustifolia media by Carolus Clusius.
-It was first collected in Siberia by monks in the Middle Ages and grown in monasteries, later it was distributed around Europe, where there are now many cultivars.
+It was called Iris augustifolia media by the 16th century Flemish botanist Carolus Clusius.
+It was collected in Siberia by monks in the Middle Ages and grown in monasteries, later it was distributed around Europe, where there are now many cultivars.
 It has been cultivated in Britain since 1596.

-It was then first described and published by Carl Linnaeus in his book, Species Plantarum 1 39 on 1 May 1753.
-Who renamed the iris, Iris sibirica.
+It was described and published by Carl Linnaeus in his book, Species Plantarum 1 39 on 1 May 1753, who renamed the iris Iris sibirica.

-It was verified by United States Department of Agriculture Agricultural Research Service on 20 April 1998.

 Distribution and habitat

 Iris sibirica is native to temperate areas between Europe and Central Asia.
 It has the widest distribution range of all the Siberian iris series.